Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Related Work

+Metaheuristic and game-theoretic formulations have also been explored for more dynamic and constrained settings.
+In~\cite{7994644}, the authors propose a game theory-inspired graph partitioning framework and prove the existence of a Nash equilibrium under server affinity, collocation, and latency constraints.
+Magoula et al.~\cite{MAGOULA2021108157} study ultra-low-latency SFC placement and propose a delay- and location-aware Genetic Algorithm, accounting for processing, queuing, transmission, and propagation delays during VNF placement and path selection.
+Li et al.~\cite{9351537} address dynamic SFC mapping and scheduling in Internet of Vehicles environments by formulating the problem as a Mixed-ILP (MILP) and solving it through two Tabu Search-based algorithms that account for VNF migration, reinstantiation, and rescheduling costs.

-Although these approaches guarantee convergence to an optimal solution, they suffer from scalability limitations due to the exponential growth of possible actions.
-Specifically, each SFC requires handling $M^N$ potential actions, where $M$ represents the number of available deployment targets and $N$ denotes the number of VNFs within the SFC.
+Although most of these approaches provide near-optimal solutions, they suffer from scalability limitations due to the exponential growth of possible actions.
+Specifically, each SFC may involve up to $M^N$ potential assignments, where $M$ is the number of available deployment targets and $N$ the number of VNFs in the SFC.
 This combinatorial explosion, coupled with the lack of adaptability and long convergence times, substantially limits the practicality in real-world scenarios.